The Born Losers

 The Born Losers is a 1967 American outlaw biker film.
 The film introduced Tom Laughlin as the half-Native American Green Beret Vietnam veteran Billy Jack.
 Since 1954, Laughlin had been trying to produce his Billy Jack script about discrimination toward Native Americans.
 In the 1960s, he decided to introduce the character of Billy Jack in a quickly written script designed to capitalize on the then-popular trend in motorcycle gang movies.
 The story was based on a real incident from 1964 where members of the Hells Angels were arrested for raping two teenage girls in Monterey, California.
-The movie was followed by Billy Jack (1971), which saw AIP pull out of production midway through before others stepped in.
+The movie was followed by Billy Jack (1971), which saw American International Pictures (AIP) pull out of production midway through before others stepped in.

 Plot

 Billy Jack is introduced as an enigmatic, half-Native American Vietnam veteran who shuns society, taking refuge in the peaceful solitude of the California Central Coast mountains.
 His troubles begin when he descends from this unspoiled setting and drives into a small beach town named Big Rock.
 A minor traffic accident in which a motorist hits a motorcyclist results in a savage beating by members of the Born Losers Motorcycle Club, led by Danny Carmody.
 The horrified bystanders are too afraid to help or be involved in any way.
 Billy Jack jumps into the fray and rescues the man by himself.
 At this point the police arrive and arrest Billy for using a rifle to stop the fight.

 The police throw Billy in jail and the judge fines him $1,000 for discharging a rifle in public (the assaulters get a $150 fine or thirty days in jail), which leads him to sell his jeep.
 He is treated with suspicion and hostility by the police.
 Meanwhile, the marauding bikers terrorize the town, rape four teenage girls, and threaten anyone slated to testify against them, with the kid brother of the leader being fingered as part of the rape.
 One of the girls later recants, saying she willingly gave herself to the biker gang after the gang goes to her house and turns the power off before breaking into the house to spook her.
 Despite the efforts of the police to get her not to recant, her mother (Jane Russell) defends her decision to not testify.